MostafaEissa/GameEngine-rust/readme.md

 ### Credits:

+All the art work is based on the original YouTube series.

+You can download the assets from [the original GitHub repository](https://github.com/carlbirch/BirchEngine/tree/master/BirchEngine/assets)

 I took inspiration and learnt a lot from a number of open source projects, specifically,

 - [rustic-ecs](https://github.com/AndyBarron/rustic-ecs) :
 Simple entity-component system in Rust